AmoArt/Automatic-Wavs-Transcriber-VOSK/README.md

 # Automatic-Wavs-Transcriber-VOSK
 Codedump for the script designed to use VOSK to transcribe the wav dataset files offline on CPU

+to use it start by creaing two empty folders "_transcriptInvidual" and "_transcriptMaster".

 ///////////////////////////////////////////////////////////////////////////////////////////////